Mostly Resilient

 No. We don't think AI will replace First-Line Supervisors of Landscaping, Lawn Service, and Groundskeeping Workers, though we do expect the job to change.

-Our scorecard gives this role a 53.8% AI Resilience Score, and we think that's about right.
-The biggest shift happening now is autonomous mowing technology.
-GPS, computer vision, and precision mapping let robotic mowers travel with crews and handle open turf on their own [1], freeing supervisors to focus on detail work and client relationships.
-Administrative tasks are also being automated, with most commercial landscape companies now running seven or more software platforms for scheduling, payroll, and estimating [1].
-AI is a real presence here, but it's augmenting the supervisor, not replacing them.
+Our scorecard gives this role a 51.9% AI Resilience Score, which puts it in "Mostly Resilient" territory.
+The biggest shift already underway is autonomous mowing.
+GPS and computer-vision systems now let robots handle open turf while crews focus on detail work [1].
+Administrative tasks are also getting automated, with the majority of commercial landscape companies running seven or more software systems for scheduling, estimating, and payroll.
+AI is genuinely changing the day-to-day, but it is augmenting supervisors, not replacing them.

 Reveal More